Configure SQLDelight for data storage

 AppDatabase instance to perform database operations:

-See the official official Networking & Data Storage Hands-on for the full example.
+See the Networking & Data Storage Hands-on for the full example.

 The SQLDelight generator works as follows: you create a file with the